iThoughts-Informatique/iThoughts-Tooltip-Glossary/README.md

 * NEW Added ability to set the main glossary page url, which is also the term prefix (http://www.yourblog.com/*whatever*/...)
 * UPD Group terms in ATOZ even with accents. "ù" will be in "U" section.
 * UPD Clean Theme editor improved with more flexibility.
-Thrown away useless theme form Theme editor improved with more flexibility.
-Thrown away useless theme form Theme editor improved with more flexibility.
-Thrown away useless theme form some useless files
+Thrown away useless theme form

 ### 0.0 ###
-* Please see previous changes from the old plugin [here](https://wordpress.org/plugins/wp-glossary/changelog/)
+* Please see previous changes from [WP Glossary](https://wordpress.org/plugins/wp-glossary/changelog/)

 ## Upgrade Notice ##